 Qingjian paid $1,037 psf ppr for the plot next to their own Bloomsbury Residences — 13% less than what they paid for Bloomsbury.
 Our formula estimates Hudson Place launching around $2,313 psf, putting 3-bedrooms from approximately $2.08M and 2-bedrooms from $1.32M.
 The catch: the same developer owns both sites and has no incentive to undercut Bloomsbury's $2,509 psf average.
 With The Hill trading below its own launch price and 1,200+ units in the Media Circle pipeline, the one-north corridor's absorption capacity faces a real test.

-Qingjian Realty just bought the plot next to their own development.
+Qingjian Realty just bought the plot next to their own condo.

-Media Circle Parcel A went to tender under the Confirmed List of the 2H2024 Government Land Sales programme.
-The tender closed on March 4, 2025, drawing just three bids — a modest level of interest that signals developer caution toward this micro-market.
+Media Circle Parcel A tender closed 4 March 2025 with three bids, a modest signal of developer caution toward this micro-market.

 | Rank | Bidder | Total Bid | Land Rate (psf ppr) |